fox-archives/glue/docs/reference.md

 The location of your Glue store.
 This should be set in your Global configuration `init.sh` file, but you can override it.
 If no store is specified, the default is `~/.glue-store`

+## `GLUE_NO_SWITCH_VERSION`

+Do not switch the version of Glue.
+Usually, you wouldn't want this enabled, but it's useful when debugging Glue itself

 ## Configuration for `glue.toml`

 There are the parameters used by `Glue` itself; scripts in your Glue store may read different values from the file